stanleyfok/sentence2vec/README.md

 JobTitle2Vec
 =======

 This repository shows how to use Word2Vec to build a JobTitle2Vec model.

-Test
+## How it works

+Word2Vec can help to find other words with similar semantic meaning.
+However, Word2Vec can only take 1 word each time, while a job title consists of multiple words.
+To solve this, I write the JobTitle2Vec, which is actually a wrapper to Word2Vec.
+To obtain the vector of a job title, I simply sum the vectors of each word in the job title.
+The similarity score of two job titles can be calculated by the cosine similarity of their summed vectors.

 ## Getting Started